On the Metric $f(R)$ gravity Viability in Accounting for the Binned Supernovae Data: Acknowledgements

 \section{Acknowledgements}

 M.G.
 Dainotti acknowledges the support of the DoS for her travel to La Sapienza in February 2025.
 M.G.D. acknowledges the support of the JSPS Grant-in-Aid for Scientific Research (KAKENHI) (A), Grant Number JP25H00675 for supporting her travel and accommodation to visit La Sapienza in September 2025.
-I.N. acknowledges the support of DoS via the Exploratory Research Grant 2025.
-E.F. is supported by “Theoretical Astroparticle Physics” (TAsP), iniziativa specifica INFN.